 When does it make sense to pay off debt before saving?

-As you lay out your plans for your financial wellness, It's important that you have money saved in an emergency fund (3 to 6 months or more of basic expenses).
-Or at least, have a small rainy day fund of $500 to $1,000 to start.
+This should contain 3 to 6 months or more of basic expenses.
+You should at the very least have a small rainy day fund of $500 to $1,000 to start.

 If you are just getting started with your debt pay-off journey and you already have some savings in place, that's great!
 In this scenario, it may make sense for you to pause on saving more and instead focus on aggressively paying down your high-interest debt.